Labor shortages are hampering public transportation systems, challenging the recovery of city life

 And a shortage of transportation workers can have ripple effects across a number of other fields.
 When bus routes are curtailed or trains run less frequently, it can disrupt the efforts of other workers to commute.
 And if costs go up to recruit more employees, riders could face higher fees.

 Transit officials across the country described the issue as twofold: On one hand, there is now fierce competition for workers with commercial driver’s licenses, the standard needed to drive buses in most municipalities in the country, as agencies compete with delivery services like FedEx, UPS and Amazon for workers.
-And on the other, attrition rates have skyrocketed, as burned-out transit workers have left for other jobs or early retirements.
+And on the other hand, attrition rates have skyrocketed, as burned-out transit workers have left for other jobs or early retirements.
 (Amazon founder Jeff Bezos owns The Washington Post.)

-The bus-dominated St. Louis system has had to reduce service about 10 to 12 percent to cope with the gap, reducing the frequency of some routes and eliminating a few express options outright.
+The bus-dominated St. Louis system has had to reduce service by about 10 to 12 percent to cope with the gap, reducing the frequency of some routes and eliminating a few express options outright.

 “We have the budget capacity to maintain all of them,” Roach said.
-“But quite frankly, we don’t have the operators and it’s really impacting service and we’re doing everything we can.”
+“But quite frankly, we don’t have the operators and it’s really impacting service, and we’re doing everything we can.”

 Attrition rates have been abnormally high.
 While St. Louis used to lose about seven operators a month, it has been losing between 21 and 25 a month since the early part of this year.